silviaCerby/gitbook/docs/how-to_use_cerby/cerby_browser_extension/activate-or-deactivate-account-autosave-in-the-cerby-browser-extension.md

 ---
-description: This article describes how to activate or deactivate the account autosave feature in the Cerby browser extension settings.
+description: "This article describes how to activate or deactivate the account autosave feature in the Cerby browser extension settings."
 intercom_id: 9510231
 ---